 Wesley’s something of a shapeshifter.
 It’s buttoned-up and serious, as in Methodist theologian John Wesley.
 But Wes is also creative and cool – think Wes Anderson.
 And Westley, with a t?
 Well, he’s the romantic hero of The Princess Bride.
 The name has teetered on the edge of popularity since the 1980s, dipping in and out of the Top 100, but never quite catching fire.

 Back in the day, processing wool required walking on it – hence, the occupational surname Walker.
 It’s fairly common, putting the W in George W. Bush.
 It climbed in use following the debut of 1993 television series Walker, Texas Ranger, featuring Chuck Norris as a former Marine turned lawman.
+Most recently, singer Walker Hayes scored a smash hit with “Fancy Like” and boosted his stylish name even more.
 Walker could be a banker or a NASCAR driver, a preppy hellraiser name that’s nicely versatile.

 Walter has been around.
 A Germanic name brought to England by the Normans, Walter has been worn by plenty of notables.
 Think Cronkite and Disney.
 It ranked in the US Top 100 into the 1970s, but faded towards the end of the twentieth century.
 It’s edged up slightly in the last five years, suggesting we might be ready to revive this storied name.

 Another English surname turned given name, Wade is a bit like Warren.
 It’s not traditional, but neither does it feel trendy.
 It did rise in the middle of the twentieth century, along with brief boy names like Scott and Todd.
 But today, Wade benefits from a certain nature name/active verb vibe … and, of course, superhero Deadpool.